dli-training/dli-training.github.io/_sessions/2024/en/3-meeting.md

 youtube_link:
 ---

 The meeting with begin with reports from representatives with the Professional Development Committee (PDC), External Advisory Committee (EAC), and the Data Liberation Initiative (DLI).
-A question period will follow the reports.
+A question period will follow the reports. <!--more-->

 The second half of the meeting will consist of breakout discussions on the topics of:
  - Community engagement / sustainability